mxaddict/www.codedmaster.com/content/about.md

 date = 2026-01-25
 +++

-Hey there, I'm mxaddict.
+Hello there, I'm mxaddict.
 I'm 34, a Staff Engineer (formerly Senior Software Engineer), and I live and breathe the command line – literally.
-You'll find me hammering away at my Neovim setup, hitting 100 WPM, and navigating my Arch Linux desktop powered by Hyprland.
+You'll find me hammering away at my Neovim setup, hitting 100+ WPM, and navigating my Arch Linux desktop powered by Hyprland.
 My tools are almost exclusively CLI-based, from the MySQL client to the Gemini CLI.
 For browsing, it's the Vieb browser all the way.

 Outside of the digital realm, life's just as driven.
-I'm a husband and father of two, navigating city life without a car, preferring my 900 CC XSR 900 for daily commutes (boots, not sneakers, for obvious reasons!).
+I'm a husband and father of two, navigating city life without a car, preferring 900 CC naked bike for daily commutes (boots, not sneakers, for obvious reasons!).
 My wardrobe is simple: 5 dark grey shirts, 5 navy blue shirts, and 3 pairs of tactical/cargo pants (grey, black, and khaki/light brown).
 We rent our home, embracing a minimalist, practical lifestyle.

 This blog is a reflection of my journey – a place where I share practical tech tutorials, delve into web development, explore the nuances of Linux, champion privacy, and occasionally touch upon my love for FPS titles.
 Expect straightforward guides and honest insights from someone who’s been in the trenches of software engineering for years.

-Got questions or just want to chat tech, bikes, or CLI tools?
-Feel free to [open an issue on GitHub](https://github.com/mxaddict/mxaddict.github.io/issues/new).

 Thanks for dropping by!